-3.2 The QVM Framework
+3.3 The QVM Framework

-Based on the aforementioned key ideas, we propose the design of our Quantum Virtual Machine (QVM) framework, an end-to-end system that exploits the full potential of gate virtualization to achieve scalable execution of large circuit with high fidelity (see Fig. 2).
+Based on the aforementioned key ideas, we propose the design of our Quantum Gate Virtualization Machine (QVM) framework, an end-to-end system that exploits the full potential of gate virtualization to achieve scalable execution of large circuit with high fidelity (see Fig. 3).
 The QVM system builds on the abstraction of a virtual circuit to utilize gate virtualization.
 It consists of two main components: the QVM Compiler (§ 4) and the QVM Runtime (§ 5).

-QVM Virtual Circuit IR (VC-IR).
+As QVM operates at the circuit-level abstraction, it is entirely hardware-independent and compatible with any QPU type.
+QVM Virtual circuit IR (VC-IR).
 The virtual circuit (VC) abstraction extends the traditional quantum circuit abstraction (§ 4.2).
 For this, it incorporates the abstraction of virtual gates and views the circuit as a collection of circuit fragments, where each fragment is a circuit acting on a subset of qubits of the original circuit.